 Plant Pathology and Plant-Microbe Biology Research: HVRL

-HVRL horticulturalist Dana Acimovic, joined the HVRL on June 1st, 2016 to fill the horticultural position left by Gemma Reig-Cordoba.
+Dana Acimovic, joined the HVRL on June 1st, 2016 as part of the Entomology Department in support of viticultural and horticultural projects.
 Dana will be working with Terence Robinson’s on moving Hudson Valley projects forward.
 She will be working with post-docs Dr. Poliana Francescatto and Jaume Lordan Sanahuja, stationed at the NYSAES Geneva during Robinson’s 3-year leave.
 Dana’s focus on sunburn of HoneyCrisp and Gala is in its third year with research also conducted on varietial trials of Cabernet Franc.

 Plant Pathology and Plant-Microbe Biology Research: HVRL; Rosenberger Lab

 Dr. Dave Rosenberger retired in February 2014 after working for 36 years as a research plant pathologist at Cornell University’s Hudson Valley Lab in Highland, NY.
 He remains actively involved in diagnosis of tree fruit diseases and evaluation of strategies for controlling them

 - Slopes on hillsides along river valleys provide the soils and frost-free sites needed for fruit production.
 Organic soils and river bottoms provide ideal land for vegetable production.

 - The Hudson Valley’s proximity to the New York City metropolitan area provides farmers with the opportunity to market horticultural products to millions of local consumers.